-Principal risks Product Controls to mitigate the risk Currency risk continued The consolidated international subsidiaries are revalued into Sterling potentially resulting in a loss to equity.
-Group and LGC Inflation risk Inflation risk is the potential for loss as a result of relative or absolute changes in inflation rates.
+Division/ Principal risks Product Controls to mitigate the risk Currency risk To diversify credit risk within the annuities business corporate bond portfolio, investments are held in corporate bonds denominated in non- sterling currencies.
+LGC also invest in overseas assets.
+Fluctuations in the value of, or income from, these assets relative to liabilities denominated in sterling could result in unforeseen loss.
+Annuities, LGC and LGI To mitigate the risk of loss from currency fluctuations, currency swaps and forw ards are used to hedge exposures to corporate bonds denominated in currencies other than sterling.
+Hedging arrangements are placed with strongly rated counterparties with collateral requirements being subject to regular review and reconciliation with the counterparties.
+In all cases, it is not possible to perfectly hedge currency risk, leading to some residual risk.
+The consolidated international subsidiaries and financial instruments of subsidiaries are translated into sterling in the consolidated accounts.
+Changes in the sterling value can impact consolidated equity but may be mitigated by associated hedging transactions.
+Group and LGC To mitigate the risk of loss from currency translation the company continuously monitors its exposure and executes appropriate hedging transactions when necessary.
+Hedging arrangements are placed with strongly rated counterparties with collateral requirements being subject to regular review and reconciliation with the counterparties.
+Inflation risk Inflation risk is the potential for loss as a result of relative or absolute changes in inflation rates.
 Annuity contracts may provide for future benefits to be paid taking account of changes in the level of inflation.
 Annuity contracts in payment may include an annual adjustment for movements in price indices.
 Annuities The investment strategy for annuities business takes explicit account of the effect of movements in price indices on contracted liabilities.
-Significant exposures that may adversely impact profitability are hedged using inflation swaps.
+Significant exposures that may adversely impact profitability are hedged using inflation sw aps.
 Annuity contracts also typically provide for a cap on the annual increase in inflation linked benefits in payment.
-It is not possible to perfectly hedge inflation risk linked with contracted liabilities, leading to some residual risk.
-Interest Rate Risk Interest rate risk is the risk that the Group is exposed to low er returns or loss as a direct or indirect result of fluctuations in the value of, or income from, specific assets and liabilities arising from changes in underlying interest rates.
+It is not possible to perfectly hedge inflation risk linked w ith contracted liabilities, leading to some residual risk.
+Interest rate risk Interest rate risk is the risk that the group is exposed to low er returns or loss as a direct or indirect result of fluctuations in the value of, or income from, specific assets and liabilities arising from changes in underlying interest rates.
 Annuities To mitigate the risk that guarantees and commitments are not met, financial instruments are purchased, which broadly match the expected non-participating policy benefits payable, by their nature and term.
 The composition of the investment portfolio is governed by the nature of the insurance or savings liabilities, the expected rate of return applicable on each class of asset and the capital available to meet the price fluctuations for each asset class, relative to the liabilities they support.
-The Group is exposed to interest rate risk on the investment portfolio it maintains to meet the obligations and commitments under its non-linked insurance and investment contracts, in that the proceeds from the assets may not be sufficient to meet the Group's obligations to policyholders.
-Additionally the Group is exposed to interest rate fluctuations on the repayments on variable rate debt issued by the Group.
-Group and LGC Asset liability matching significantly reduces the Group's exposure to interest rate risk.
-IFRS sensitivity to interest rate changes is included in Note 20 of the Group Annual Report and Accounts.
+The group is exposed to interest rate risk on the investment portfolio it maintains to meet the obligations and commitments under its non-linked insurance and investment contracts, in that the proceeds from the assets may not be sufficient to meet the group's obligations to policyholders.
+Group and LGC Asset liability matching significantly reduces the group's exposure to interest rate risk.
+IFRS sensitivity to interest rate changes is included in Note 19 of the Group Annual Report and Accounts